The Very Best Navy Bean Soup

 When the beans are finally cooked, remove the ham hock or bone and let it set on a plate for a few minutes until it’s cool enough to handle.
 Pick off whatever meat you can find and stir it back into the soup.

-Finally, bake some Everyday Biscuits or dinner rolls, ladle this deliciousness into bowls, and surprise your family with the news that bean soup really can taste this good!
+Finally, bake some Everyday Biscuits or slice some homemade French Bread (YUMMMM!), ladle this deliciousness into bowls, and surprise your family with the news that bean soup really can taste this good!

 Here’s the handy dandy printable Navy Bean Soup recipe: